agyonov/dotnetcompare/README.md

 # dotnetcompare

-## I simple repository to host several small projects, that will compare **dotnet** performace against differenet languages / frameworks, e.g. RUST.
+## A simple repository to host several small projects, that will compare **dotnet** performace against differenet languages / frameworks, e.g. RUST.

 ### 1. Some basic performance
 Here are projects to perform some modes, basic performance: